-I also have tentative events the weekend of Nov 9-10, 2019 at Craftworks Coop in Northboro, MA, and April 2-5, 2020 at the DFW Fiber Fest in Irving, TX.
+I also have tentative events the weekend of Nov 9-10, 2019 at Craftworks Coop in Northboro, MA, and another planned for April that I can’t talk about just yet.
 More will be posted as I have it.
 You can check my events calendar for class listings and more info.

 Patterns under way

 Now, the part you’re probably wondering about most.
 It’s been a while since Extreme Double-knitting came out, and you haven’t seen any new patterns from me.
 Truth be told, I’ve had a lot of difficulty over the past year: injuries, a death in the family, changing responsibilities at work and more.
 I’ve gone in and out of creative modes and have done less than I hoped.
 However, I feel I owe you an update on the various things on (and off) my needles, so here you go: